christopherkenny/harvard-diss/README.md

 To properly format the dissertation, install [EB Garamond](https://fonts.google.com/specimen/EB+Garamond).

-There are other options, listed [here], which can be used.
+There are other options, listed [here](https://gsas.harvard.edu/resource/dissertation-formatting-guidance), which can be used.
 To change the font, use the `mainfont` and `fontsize` parameters in the Quarto YAML.

 ## License